 - That stuff debt collectors are calling you about…

-Once you have your list of debts, put them into a spreadsheet and sort them by smallest balance to the largest.
+Once you have your list of debts, put them into a spreadsheet and sort them by lowest balance to the largest.

 - $700 medical bill ($90 payment)

 - $12,000 student loan ($100 payment)

 With this method, you would focus on the medical bill while continuing to make the minimum payments on the others.
 Let’s say you have an extra $200 coming in from a side job you picked up.
 You are now paying $290 towards that medical bill and it will be paid off in a few months.
 Now you can take that amount and start tackling the credit card bill.
 You will now be paying a total of $365 towards that credit card and you keep moving down the line.

 Why the snowball method may be the right one for you

 The reason the snowball method works is not really about the money (because yes you will still be paying interest) it is about your state of mind.
 Think about it.
 If you were to start tackling your largest debt first, in this case your student loan, how long would it take before you started to feel defeated?

 With such a large number staring at you, it can make you feel you are not making any progress.
 Not to mention all those smaller debts still lingering.
 But if you focus on the smallest debt first, you get a small taste of victory and a boost of confidence.
 You will stick with your plan because you see it working.
 By the time you reach that last debt, you will have accumulated a big chunk of cash to put towards it, hence the “snowball” analogy.

 So let’s circle back to the whole interest thing.
 Yes you are reducing the number of debts but you are not reducing the amount of debt you owe.
 Since this method focuses on the smallest debt, not necessarily the one with the highest interest rate, you will end up paying more interest in the end.
 That spells more to pay off and more time to do it.